Last Updated on December 9, 2022 by Ernest

 - Step 4: Look for a battery icon.
 When it is green with a lightning bolt symbol, it indicates that it is the charging mode, while if it sticks to gray, it implies that it isn’t charging.

 As soon as you attach the second-generation Apple Pencil to your iPad, the charging status gets displayed on the screen for a moment.
 Now to check how much charge your Apple Pencil is left with or is it entirely charged, simply check the Today View feature on your iPad.
 Doing it is pretty straightforward.
 Just swipe from the left end to the right on the Home screen or your Lock screen.

-Conclusion: Should I get 1st gen Apple Pen or 2nd gen Apple Pen?
+Conclusion: Should You Get 1st Gen Apple Pencil or 2nd Gen?

-In our objective opinion, they are very similar and it all comes down to compatibility, but we would recommend getting the 2nd gen Pen, just for compatibility reasons, in case you change/switch your iPad to a newer version there’s a bigger chance that it will be compatible with the new device.
+In our objective opinion, they are very similar, and it all comes down to compatibility, but we would recommend getting the 2nd gen Pen, just for compatibility reasons alone.
+If you change/switch your iPad to a newer version, there’s a bigger chance that it will be compatible with the new device.